electric-sql/electric/docs/api/service.md

 import DatabaseRequireSsl from './_DATABASE_REQUIRE_SSL.md' import DatabaseUrl from './_DATABASE_URL.md' import DatabaseUseIpv6 from './_DATABASE_USE_IPV6.md'
+import ElectricUseIpv6 from './_ELECTRIC_USE_IPV6.md'
-import HttpPort from './_HTTP_PORT.md'
+import HttpPort from './_HTTP_PORT.md' import LogLevel from './_LOG_LEVEL.md'

 Configure how Electric connects to Postgres and exposes its HTTP/WebSocket API.